Woking Convict Invalid Prison: Construction

-In 1852 an Act of Parliament was passed to allow the London Necropolis and Mausoleum Company to purchase 2,200 acres of land in Woking from Lord Onslow.
+In 1852 an Act of Parliament was passed to allow the London Necropolis and Mausoleum Company to purchase 2,200 acres of land to the west of Woking from the Earl of Onslow.

 This was to be the site of a large new cemetery that was expected to hold over 28 million bodies.
 The site was opened in 1854.
 By 1857 the company was reporting significant losses and attempting to economise.
 They had decided to reduce the number of staff, and put extra efforts into securing expensive sales from high-profile burials.
 At its annual general meeting in February 1858, the company reported that money was due from the government for land already sold to them, but which had not been paid for yet.

 Joshua Jebb, the Surveyor-General of Convict Prisons, earmarked this land as a suitable site for his newly conceived Invalid Convict Prison.
 On 28 April 1859 the one wing of the prison was considered complete enough to house prisoners, at which point 94 were transferred from the temporary invalid prison at Lewes.
 Work continued with the building of the prison whilst the inmates were in situ.
 Reports state that throughout the construction, as many as 200 men were working on the building at any given time, and post April 1994 of those were convicts.

 On 26 October 1861, The Hon.
 Spencer Walpole laid the foundation stone for the prison chapel, in the company of Jebb and various officials from Mr Myers' company who were tasked with the construction of the whole.